FREQUENTLY ASKED QUESTIONS

 Will they work on carpet?

-There will be an option to buy a mat with the shoes with which it will work on all surfaces including carpet.
+No, but there will be an option to buy a floor mat with the VR shoes with which it will work on all surfaces including carpet.

 We currently do not know the exact weight limit yet.
-Testing on the maximum weight limit will be done soon.
-We will try to make them support weight as high as possible without adding significant costs.
+Testing for the maximum weight limit will be done soon.
+We have had no issues with several people weighing up to 85kg, and we will try to make the VR Shoes support as high a weight as possible; our target is 120kg.

 Can you run on the VR shoes?